-- Stay of the Action.
-All non-settlement-related proceedings in this Federal Lawsuit are hereby stayed and suspended until further order of the Court. - 2.
-Class, Class Representative, Class Counsel.
-The Class previously certified by this Court shall continue to be the Class for purposes of the Settlement.
 Raynette Ah Chong shall continue to serve as Class Representative.
-Previously appointed counsel shall continue to serve as Class Counsel. - 3.
-Preliminary Settlement Approval.
-The Court preliminarily approves the Settlement set forth in the Federal Settlement Agreement as being within the range of possible approval as fair, reasonable, and adequate within the meaning of Rule 23 and the Class Action Fairness Act of 2005, subject to final consideration at the Fairness Hearing provided for below.
-Accordingly, the Settlement Agreement is sufficient to warrant sending notice to the Class. - 4.
-Jurisdiction.
-The Court has subject-matter jurisdiction over this action pursuant to 28 USC § 1331, and has personal jurisdiction over the Parties before it.
+Previously appointed counsel shall continue to serve as Class Counsel.

+3. Preliminary Settlement Approval.
+The Court preliminarily approves the Settlement set forth in the Federal Settlement Agreement (Exhibit A to the Motion) as being within the range of possible approval as fair, reasonable, and adequate within the meaning of Rule 23 and the Class Action Fairness Act of 2005, subject to final consideration at the Fairness Hearing provided for below.
+Accordingly, the Federal Settlement Agreement is sufficient to warrant sending notice to the Class.

+4. Jurisdiction.
+The Court has subject-matter jurisdiction over this action pursuant to 28 USC § 1331 and has personal jurisdiction over the Parties before it.
 Additionally, venue is proper in this District pursuant to 28 USC § 1391.

-- 5. Fairness Hearing.
-A Fairness Hearing will be held on April 24, 2017, at 10:30 a.m., at the United States District Court for the District of Hawaii, 300 Ala Moana Boulevard, Honolulu, Hawaii, in Courtroom Aha Nonoi on the fourth floor, to determine, among other things: (a) whether the settlement of the Federal Lawsuit should be finally approved as fair, reasonable, and adequate pursuant to Rule 23(e); (b) whether the Federal Lawsuit should be dismissed with prejudice pursuant to the terms of the Federal Settlement Agreement; (c) whether Class Members should be bound by the releases set forth in the Federal Settlement Agreement; (d) whether Class Members and related persons should be permanently enjoined from pursuing lawsuits based on the transactions and occurrences at issue in the Federal Lawsuit; (e) whether the request of Class Counsel for attorneys' fees and costs should be approved pursuant to Rule 23(h); and (f) whether the application of the Named Plaintiffs for a Service Award should be approved. - 6.
-Administration.
-The Parties are authorized to establish the means necessary to administer the proposed Settlement in accordance with the Federal Settlement Agreement. - 7.
-Class Notice.
-The proposed Class Notice and the notice methodology described in the Federal Settlement Agreement are hereby approved. - a.
+5. Fairness Hearing.
+A Fairness Hearing will be held on

+, at , at the United States District Court for the District of Hawaii, 300 Ala Moana Boulevard, Honolulu, Hawaii, in Courtroom Aha Nonoi on the fourth floor, to determine, among other things: (a) whether the settlement of the Federal Lawsuit should be finally approved as fair, reasonable, and adequate pursuant to Rule 23(e); (b) whether the Federal Lawsuit should be dismissed with prejudice pursuant to the terms of the Federal Settlement Agreement; (c) whether Class Members should be bound by the releases set forth in the Federal Settlement Agreement; (d) whether Class Members and related persons should be permanently enjoined from pursuing lawsuits based on the transactions and occurrences at issue in the Federal Lawsuit; (e) whether the request of Class Counsel for attorneys' fees and costs should be approved pursuant to Rule 23(h); and (f) whether the application of the Named Plaintiffs for a Service Award should be approved.

+6. Administration.
+The Parties are authorized to establish the means necessary to administer the proposed Settlement in accordance with the Federal Settlement Agreement.

+7. Class Notice.
+The proposed Class Notice and the notice methodology described in the Federal Settlement Agreement are hereby approved.

+a.
 DHS is appointed Notice Administrator, meaning only that it is responsible for generating the mailing list of Class Members, based on its records, who are to be sent the Class Notice, and for mailing the approved Class Notice to Class Members.
 DHS may utilize the services of a copy/mailing service to copy and mail the approved Class Notice, at its expense.
-The following persons shall be sent a copy of the Class Notice: DHS-licensed foster care providers in Hawaii who were licensed between August 17, 2015 (the date of entry of the order granting class certification) through March 5, 2017 (the date on which the mailing list was generated by DHS).
+The following persons shall be sent a copy of the Class Notice: DHS-licensed foster care providers in Hawaii who were licensed between August 17, 2015 (the date of entry of the order granting class certification) through (the date on which the mailing list was generated by DHS).